Algorhythmn/dai-lab-http-infrastructure/README.md

 Our api server supports the following operations:
 Read:
-GET /api/todo/all > get all todos
+- GET /api/todo/all > get all todos
-GET /api/todo/{id} > get a specific todo
+- GET /api/todo/{id} > get a specific todo

 Create:
-POST /api/todo/ > create a todo
+- POST /api/todo/ > create a todo
 (the text of the todo needs to be transmitted in the body of the request: the key name is 'text')

 Update:
-PUT /api/todo/{id} > update the text of a specific todo (the text of the todo needs to be transmitted in the body of the request: the key name is 'text') PUT /api/todo/{id}/setDone > mark a specific todo as done PUT /api/todo/{id}/setUnone > mark a specific todo as undone
+- PUT /api/todo/{id} > update the text of a specific todo (the text of the todo needs to be transmitted in the body of the request: the key name is 'text')
+- PUT /api/todo/{id}/setDone > mark a specific todo as done
+- PUT /api/todo/{id}/setUnone > mark a specific todo as undone

 Delete:
-DELETE /api/todo/{id} > delete a specific todo
+- DELETE /api/todo/{id} > delete a specific todo

 To be able to run our Javalin API server in a Docker container we need to create a JAR file from our.
-To do so we use maven.
+To do so we use Maven.
-Command to compile server api (needs to be executed from thew api-server folder) `mvn clean compile assembly:single`
+Command to compile our API server (needs to be executed from the api-server folder) `mvn clean compile assembly:single`

 To run this JAR file in a docker container we've created a new Docker image with the Dockerfile 'api-server/Dockerfile'.